In comparing traditional online help to user-authored help, what are the differences? Is one better than the other?

 3. google search is searching a copy of the internet on whatever or

-4. online help search is finite
+however they index it 4. online help search is finite

 5. google search is seemingly endless